FAQ

 I am interested in the Master’s Degree Programme in East Asian Studies (EAST).
 Can I study this programme online?

-No, the EAST programme is a full-time two-year programme that includes both contact teaching, self-study courses and supervised online courses.
-The compulsory subject courses and the language courses require the presence and active participation of students in class.
+No, the EAST programme is a full-time two-year programme that includes both on-campus teaching, self-study courses and supervised online courses.
+The compulsory subject courses and the language courses require the physical presence and active participation of students in class.
 Through these various forms of teaching and learning, students will further develop and strengthen their academic skills and work life competences.

 I am going to apply for the Master’s Degree Programme in East Asian Studies (EAST).
 I speak one East Asian language (Chinese/Korean/Japanese).
 What kind of language proficiency proof should I attach to my application?